michael2012z/BitBible/markdown/Etheridge/files/John.md

 37. And his two disciples heard him as he spake, and they went after Jeshu.

 38. And Jeshu turned (himself), and saw them coming after him, and said to them, Whom seek you?
-They say to him, Raban, where dwellest thou?Or, where art thou
+They say to him, Raban, where dwellest thou?

 39. He saith to them, Come and see.
-And they went and saw where he dwelt;Where he was. and they were with him that day: and it was about the tenth hour.Or, and it was as hours ten.
+And they went and saw where he dwelt;

 40. Now one of those who heard Juchanon and went after Jeshu, was Andreas, the brother of Shemun.

 41. This saw first Shemun his brother, and said to him, We have found the Meshicha;

 42. and he brought him to Jeshu.
-And Jeshu saw him, and said, Thou art Shemun bar Jona; thou shalt be called Kipha.Pronounced Kepha.
+And Jeshu saw him, and said, Thou art Shemun bar Jona; thou shalt be called Kipha.

 43. AND the day following Jeshu willed to go forth into Galila.
 And he found Philipos, and said to him, Come after me.